qinyufeng725/Natural-Language-Processing-/README.txt

 	     	the .pos format as your output and submit it as per the submission instructions to be announced.

-score.py -- this is a scorer which you can use on your development corpus.
+score_.py -- this is a scorer which you can use on your development corpus.
 The scoring command is:

-python score.py WSJ_24.pos WSJ_24_sys.pos
+python score_.py WSJ_24.pos submission.pos

-assuming that your system output is called WSJ_24_sys.pos
+assuming that your system output is called submission.pos

 This will give you an accuracy score.
 For further debugging and tuning, I suggest using the UNIX diff utility.